-More than half of grapegrowers reported that they sell to only one or two businesses.
-There was also a significant proportion (19%) that sell to more than five businesses (Figure 2).
+More than half of grapegrowers reported that they sold to only one or two businesses.
+There was also a significant proportion (19%) that sold to more than five businesses (Figure 2).

-Of the growers who only sell to one business, 59% reported that they did not have a formal supply contract with their winery or grape purchaser (Figure 2).
-There was a similar response from growers who sell to two businesses: the majority did not hold a formal supply contract (these data are not shown).
-Although this result may seem surprising and suggest a need for more formalised contractual arrangements, it is also encouraging: it reflects is a high level of trust between grape sellers and buyers.
+Of the growers who only sold to one business, 59% reported that they did not have a formal supply contract with their winery or grape purchaser (Figure 2).
+There was a similar response from growers who sell to two businesses; the majority did not hold a formal supply contract (data not shown).
+Although this result may seem surprising and suggest a need for more formalised contractual arrangements, it is also encouraging; it reflects there is a high level of trust between grape sellers and buyers.

-In the case of growers who only sell to one business, buyers mostly visited between two and five times during the year.
-For growers who sell to two businesses, the frequency of visits by the buyer who bought the most (the majority purchaser) was similar (two to five times during the year).
-The timing of vineyard visits starts at dormancy and increases in frequency towards harvest, irrespective of the number of purchasers.
+In the case of growers who only sold to one business, buyers mostly visited between two and five times during the year.
+For growers who sold to two businesses, the frequency of visits by the buyer who bought the most (the majority purchaser) was similar (two to five times during the year).
+The timing of vineyard visits started at dormancy and increased in frequency towards harvest, irrespective of the number of purchasers.